 Parents have the opportunity to bless their children with privileges and the internet is absolutely a privilege.
 If you see it fitting to limit or restrict your child’s privileges, as a loving parent, you must.

--in need of sheltering from adult content.
+-your child is in need of sheltering from adult content.

--social and actively chatting/texting with others.
+-your child is social and actively chatting/texting with others online.

--dishonest about their location.
+-your child is dishonest about their location.

 -fill in the blank…….

 AFTER THE CONVERSATION

 Once you and your child have the heart-to-heart, and they are understanding of your loving concern… perhaps these products will be helpful to you in the multiple avenues a child has when accessing the web.